 Couples counselling for heterosexual, same sex and non-binary couples

 Considering couples counselling or marriage counselling?
 I am committed to competence in working with a range of relationship, sex and sexuality issues including alternative sexualities and LGBTQI related issues.
-I take a sex positive approach & will not shame or shun you for the questions or concerns you bring to me.
+I am a certified sex therapist and take a sex positive approach & will not shame or shun you for the questions or concerns you bring to me.

 You may be experiencing the following: